brkyildiran0/projet/group/member3_log.md

 This week i learned recursion, had brainstorm for our project and learned some stuff at android studio

 ### ~ 11.5.2020 ~
 This week learned some firebase, worked for projects some pages and implemented it.
+Now working on recycler view to see if we can implement it into our project and creating some activities for newer users to learn how to use the app.

 ### ~ date ~
 blah, blah, blah...